equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

           port: 5000
 ```

-This is where you specify the various components for your application — it needs at least one.
-Each component needs a `name`; this will be used for building the Docker images (appName-componentName).
-It needs a `src`, which is the folder (relative to the repository root) where the `Dockerfile` of the component can be found and used for building on the platform.
+Specify `src` for a folder (relative to the repository root) where the `Dockerfile` of the component can be found and used for building on the platform.
 It needs a list of `ports` exposed by the component, which map with the ports exposed in the `Dockerfile`.
 An alternative to this is to use the `dockerfileName` setting of the component.

+### `dockerfileName`

 ```yaml
 spec: